BreakTheMonolith/btm-DropwizardHealthChecks/README.md

 # DropwizardHealthChecks
-** Under Construction** -- A Library of reusable health checks implementing the Dropwizard Health Check Framework
+A Library of reusable health checks implementing the Dropwizard Health Check Framework.

 This product is dedicated to making health checks as simple as possible so that you spend less time dealing with non-functional requirements and get on to more fun coding activities.